FrancisRussell/zoog/README.md

 * `--display-only`: Displays the same output that `opusgain` would otherwise produce, but does not make any changes to the supplied files.

+* '--num-threads=N`: Use `N` threads for processing.
+The default is to use the number of cores detected on the system.
+Larger numbers will be rounded down to this value.
+To avoid high disk space usage during processing, or a large number of temporary files left around after an error, only one file will be rewritten at a time regardless of the number of threads.

 If the internal gain and tag values are already correct for the specified files, `opusgain` will avoid rewriting them.